 I have always loved sauerkraut.
-But after trying a homemade sauerkraut recipe, the commercially canned stuff just doesn’t do it for me any more.
-Once I discovered how flavorful and nutritious fermented veggies are, I actually enrolled in a fermentation class at the local community center to help me master the basics.
+But after trying a homemade sauerkraut recipe, the commercially canned stuff just doesn’t cut it anymore.
+Once I discovered how flavorful and nutritious fermented veggies are, I enrolled in a fermentation class at the local community center to help me master the basics.
 I was shocked at how easy it was and quickly began experimenting at home with different combinations of vegetables to try.

 JOIN THE KETOGASM SQUAD!

 Say YES to your health!
 Get the latest recipes, tips, and resources delivered directly to your inbox!